Macedonians (ethnic group): Post-independence

 Additionally, during the last two decades, tens of thousands of citizens of North Macedonia have applied for Bulgarian citizenship.
 In the period since 2000 more than 100,000 acquired it, while ca. 50,000 applied and are still waiting.
 Bulgaria has a special ethnic dual-citizenship regime which makes a constitutional distinction between ethnic Bulgarians and Bulgarian citizens.
 In the case of the Macedonians, merely declaring their national identity as Bulgarian is enough to gain a citizenship.
 By making the procedure simpler, Bulgaria stimulates more Macedonian citizens (of Slavic origin) to apply for a Bulgarian citizenship.
 However, many Macedonians who apply for Bulgarian citizenship as Bulgarians by origin, have few ties with Bulgaria.
+In 2018, Bulgaria faced a scandal over the alleged sale of citizenship documents.
+Former Citizenship Council director Katya Mateva exposed a scheme in which the State Agency for Bulgarians Abroad (SABA) issued thousands of falsified certificates of Bulgarian origin to Macedonians and Albanians in exchange for bribes.
+Following the scandal, certification of Bulgarian origin shifted to an executive agency for Bulgarians abroad, under the Ministry of Foreign Affairs and the Ministry of Interior.
+Since then, the number of Macedonian applicants has dropped significantly.
 Further, those applying for Bulgarian citizenship usually say they do so to gain access to member states of the European Union rather than to assert Bulgarian identity.
 This phenomenon is called placebo identity.
 Some Macedonians view the Bulgarian policy as part of a strategy to destabilize the Macedonian national identity.
+Similarly, some researchers have described this policy as a form of passportization, claiming that its purpose is the Bulgarisation of Macedonians.
 As a nation engaged in a dispute over its distinctiveness from Bulgarians, Macedonians have always perceived themselves as threatened by their neighbor.
 Bulgaria insists its neighbor admit the common historical roots of their languages and nations, a view Skopje continues to reject.
 As a result, Bulgaria blocked the official start of EU accession talks with North Macedonia.

-Despite sizable number of Macedonians that have acquired Bulgarian citizenship since 2002 (ca. 9.7% of the Slavic population), only 3,504 citizens of North Macedonia declared themselves as ethnic Bulgarians in the 2021 census (roughly 0.31% from the Slavic population), which was observed and welcomed by the European Commission.
+Despite sizable number of Macedonians that have acquired Bulgarian citizenship since 2002 (ca. 10% of the Slavic population), only 3,504 citizens of North Macedonia declared themselves as ethnic Bulgarians in the 2021 census (roughly 0.31% from the Slavic population), which was observed and welcomed by the European Commission.
+This discrepancy demonstrates that Macedonian applicants are primarily motivated by access to an EU passport rather than by Bulgarian ethnic identity.
 The Bulgarian side does not accept these results as completely objective, citing as an example the census has counted less than 20,000 people with Bulgarian citizenship in the country, while in fact they are over 100,000.